 Thawsi Lake Hill located at the lake in a very peaceful spot with stunning views over the area.
 This is a luxury place with a swimming pool, jacuzzi, AC, etc. – a great place to come for a honeymoon or romantic getaway.
 Another floating accommodation near Kanchanaburi is The Raft, small cottages on wooden platforms on the lake.
 Very cozy houses and a stunning location another great place for a romantic escape or a family stay.

 How to get to Kanchanaburi from Bangkok

 It’s very easy to get here you have different options; shuttle bus, public bus or train.
-We spent most of the time in Bangkok near Lumpini park and all the time to move around the city used public buses, very cheap sometimes even free.
-For more details on Bangkok check our article Bangkok, beyond the Khaosan Road.
+We spent most of the time in Bangkok near Lumpini park and all the time to move around the city used public buses, they are very cheap.

 We took a bus both ways.
-Buses to Kanchanaburi leave from Southern bus terminal every 30min. or so.
-Ticket costs TBH 110/$3 if you buy it at the ticket office inside the terminal, on the second floor.
-If you pay at the platform it’ll cost TBH 80/$2,2.
+Buses to Kanchanaburi leave from the Southern bus terminal every 30min. or so.
+Ticket costs THB 110/$3 if you buy it at the ticket office inside the terminal, on the second floor.
+If you pay at the platform it’ll cost THB 80/$2,2.
 Sometimes Thais try to cheat and explain that the price 80 is only for students or Thai people but it’s not true so just insist and you’ll get it for 80.
-The way takes about 2 hours, all buses are quite comfortable and have AC.
+The way takes about 2 hours, all the buses are quite comfortable and have AC.

-To get to Southern bus terminal from Lumpini you can by public bus № 149, it takes about an hour, depending on the traffic and costs TBH 9.
+To get to the Southern bus terminal from Lumpini you can by public bus № 149, it takes about an hour, depending on the traffic and costs THB 9.
 There are several buses to the terminal from different areas of the city.
 Check Google.map they give quite precise public transport options for Bangkok.
 Book a bus ticket from Bangkok to Kanchanaburi here!